openethereum/openethereum.github.io/Private-development-chain.md

 chain = "dev"
 ```

-A address containing a lot of tokens should be automatically added.
+A address containing a lot of tokens should be automatically added with a password being an empty string.

 When using with [browser-solidity](https://ethereum.github.io/browser-solidity) Chrome extension needs to be installed.